Key Tips To Improve Workplace Communication

 Giving constructive feedback is all about positive and negative feedback.
-Positive feedback mainly focuses on appreciation and negative feedback mainly expresses concern about someone’s performance.
+Positive feedback is all about appreciation and negative feedback expresses concern about someone’s work performance.

-When giving constructive feedback one should be information-specific and issue-focused and avoid criticism.
+When giving constructive feedback one should be specific about information, focused on the issues they are facing and avoid criticism.
 This way you can be more direct about your feedback without hurting any employees morale.

 4. Bridge the Gap between your Colleagues/Superiors:

 Knowing your colleagues and superiors at your workplace helps in building good and open communication.
 This helps in team building activities and transparency in an organization.

 When you know your team members in a personally, there is a more open culture at your work and you can approach your team members for help when needed.
 Thus, leading to more productive work within an organization.

 When employees are provided specific and clear information about their work, they are more productive and focused in what they do.
 Also, give the employees the freedom to ask questions when they are in doubt, this gives them a clear picture of what they need to do.